networknt/light-doc/content/en/service/proxy/benchmark.md

 ```

-To run the docker container in the folder with pipeline.lua file.
+To run the docker container in the folder with the pipeline.lua file.
 Notice that we are using the host IP address to access the server instead of localhost.
+When running the tests on your computer, you need to change the IP address accordingly.

 ```
 cd ~/networknt/light-example-4j/proxy
 docker run --rm -v `pwd`:/data williamyeh/wrk -t4 -c128 -d30s http://192.168.1.144:8080 -s pipeline.lua --latency -- /v1/pets 16
 ```

-If you are using Linux and have wrk installed natively, you can run the following command in a folder with pipeline.lua file.
+If you are using Linux and have the wrk installed natively, you can run the following command in a folder with the pipeline.lua file.

 ```
 cd ~/networknt/light-example-4j/proxy
 wrk -t4 -c128 -d30s http://localhost:8080 -s pipeline.lua --latency -- /v1/pets 16
 ```

 Note: As we are testing the JVM server, we need to allow the server to warm up before collecting the performance data.
-So all the wrk test will discard the first round and use the second around.
+So all the wrk tests will discard the first round and use the second around.

 ### Light-4j Baseline